The Trans Woman Voice Questionnaire (TWVQ)

 Dr Georgia Dacakis and Shelagh Davies

-The TVQMtF, or Transsexual Voice Questionnaire (Male to Female), is a self-evaluation questionnaire designed for use with women who were assigned male at birth and who identify and live full time as their chosen female gender.
-Its purpose is to measure transgender-women’s experiences with their voices.
+The TWVQ is a self-evaluation questionnaire designed for use with women who were assigned male at birth and who identify and live full time as their authentic female gender.
+Its purpose is to measure the women's experiences with their voices.
 The TWVQ is available for free download by speech-language pathologists/speech-language therapists, speech and voice researchers and trans women who wish to monitor or evaluate their own experiences with their voices.

 For psychometric evaluation of the TWVQ see: